mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/build-mongosyphon-config.md

     "mergeon":"subscriber_id"
 }
 ```
-**To optimize the template we will use the mergeon method: In the query we will order the calls by subscriber_id in DESC order and merge the table with the ```Customers'``` one on the field ```subscriber_id``` like a JOIN operation in SQL.
+**To optimize the template we will use the mergeon method rather than a `WHERE` clause with params.
+In the earlier query we ordered order the calls by subscriber_id in DESC order and merge the table with the ```Customers'``` one on the field ```subscriber_id``` like a JOIN operation in SQL.
 This will limit the trips with the Database and by doing so shorten the worktime.**

 Now that you are used to all of the main elements here is the `rateplansection`, as previously, you can query the rate_plan table from your MySQL shell to see what the data looks like: